jlinoff/pam/PROPOSAL.md

 > - Update every device before saving from any of them.
 > - Keep a copy of the vault in the old format, outside the sync folder, until
 >   every device is confirmed working.
-> - Prefer a staged migration: one release that **reads** the new format
+> - A staged migration — one release that **reads** the new format before a
->   without writing it, then a later one that writes it.
-That way readers are
+>   later one writes it — remains the most conservative option, but is not
->   deployed everywhere before any file changes, and the lockout window never
+>   required given the decision above.
+If it is skipped, conditions 1 and 2
->   opens.
+>   carry the weight instead.
 >
 > The major version number is the signal, but a version number is not a
 > warning.
 Users upgrade without reading, and the first symptom otherwise is a